-The Longpath The Future of Your Company, Your Industry, and the World
+Longpath Fostering Long-Term Thinking for Your Organization, Your Community, and the World

 In this invigorating keynote, Ari Wallach introduces the Longpath: an ethos and practice that helps us think beyond our own life cycles, and accept responsibility for the world to come.
 For CEOs, executives, stakeholders, family office planners, parenting conferences, government and military organizations—this is the kind of big-picture talk that can help embed a sense of deeper meaning, from concept to practice, in organizations seeking to cement a lasting (and positive) legacy.
 With Wallach’s uncanny understanding of long-term shifts for business and culture, the Longpath helps us answer the question of why we’re here, and how we want to leave the world.

 18 Megatrends The Shifts Your Organization Needs to Know